eleaunord/Transcendence/README.md

 </p>

-This project was created by 5 students from 42:
+This project was done by 5 students from 42:

 - Alix CERALINE
 - Shinhye YUN